 |"Alolan Ninetales uses moves that freeze its opponents in ice, making them unable to move or attack."|

-Alolan Ninetales is a great Attacker to start with.
-Has attacks with good range, high damage, and disables.
+Alolan Ninetales is a great Attacker to master because of its easy to learn combos and straightforward gameplay.
+It has moves that can deal high damage and can inflict freeze.
 Alolan Ninetales can be a force to be reckoned with.

 |"Cinderace doesn’t just have high attack power—it’s also got the speed to drive opponents crazy."|

 Cinderace is another solid choice for novice attackers.
 This particular Pokemon offers incredibly high damage that scales very well into the later stages of a match.
-It also has more mobility than Pikachu to compensate for its smaller attack range.
+It also has one of the best mobility moves on the roster.

 Want to be a menace that runs around the map, giving the enemy team a hard time by helping your teammates anywhere you are needed?
 Speedsters are the Pokemon that can do just that!
 With their high mobility, they can go top or bottom in a flash and gank enemy Pokemon!

 Absol is the best starter Speedster due to how easy this particular Pokemon is to pick up and learn compared to the other Speedsters on the roster.
-Its high mobility and burst damage make it an excellent Pokemon for scrappy fights and situations.
+Its high mobility and ability to deal insane damage with its critical hits make it an excellent Pokemon for scrappy fights and situations.

-Damage?
+Offense?
 Check.
 Durability?
 Check.
-All-Rounder Pokemon can dish damage and take damage.
+All-Rounder Pokemon can both deal and take damage all day long.
 They are the jack-of-all-trades of the team, ones who can adapt to different roles when the need arises.
-What they lack in specialty they make up for with versatility and unpredictability.
+What they lack in a core playstyle, they make up for with versatility and unpredictability.

 Snorlax is an excellent Defender Pokemon to get into being a defender.
 Snorlax has a ton of health that allows you to take a lot of damage and disabling moves that can interrupt the enemy team, making him effective in any situation.